olincollege/geoguessr/README.md

 If you already have a `requirements.txt`, the above command will ask you to rerun the command with the `--force` flag to overwrite it.

+Notes lol:
+we will have instructions for everything later

+Download Pygame
+download folium lol